10up/gutenberg-best-practices/training/index.md

 2. Move into the `gutenber-training-test` directory and clone the [`gutenberg-lessons`](https://github.com/10up/gutenberg-lessons) repository into the `wordpress` directory replacing the `wp-content` folder

-If not already in the `gutenberg-training-test` folder:
+If not already in the `gutenberg-training-test` directory:

 ```bash
 cd ~/wp-local-docker-sites/gutenberg-training-test/